anoma/nspec/docs/basic-types/resource-machine/transaction.md

 A transaction function is a function that outputs a transaction: $TransactionFunction: () \rightarrow Transaction$.

 Transaction functions take no input but can perform I/O operations to read information about global state either by reading data at the specified global storage address or by fetching data by index.
-The requirements for transaction functions are further described in \ref{tx-function-format}.
+The requirements for transaction functions are further described [here](./function-formats/transaction-function.md).

 ## Transaction balance change

-$\Delta_{tx}$ of a transaction is computed from the delta parameters of the resources (\ref{delta-resource}) consumed and created in the transaction.
-It represents the total quantity change per resource kind induced by the transaction which is also referred to as \textit{transaction balance}.
+$\Delta_{tx}$ of a transaction is computed from the [delta parameters of the resources](./resource/computable-components/delta.md) consumed and created in the transaction.
+It represents the total quantity change per resource kind induced by the transaction which is also referred to as *transaction balance*.

 From the homomorphic properties of $h_\Delta$, for the resources of the same kind $kind$:
 $\sum_j{h_\Delta(kind, r_{i_j}.q)} - \sum_j{h_\Delta(kind, r_{o_j}.q)} =$